 • UK Department for International Development (DFID-UK): Researching and authoring case studies on the vulnerability of Nigeria, India, South Africa and Malawi to oil shocks.

 • Association of Europeans Parliamentarians for Africa (AWEPA): Reviewing climate change legislation from 20 countries to assist South African Parliamentarians in advancing local climate change legislation.

 • World Wide Fund (WWF): Investigating and evaluating South African energy access projects that include renewable energy or energy efficiency dimensions, and assisting with developing a sustainability vision for the development of Qunu.

 • Nedbank: Identifying sustainability opportunities for the home loans team and preparing educational material on energy efficiency standards and sustainable living.

-• Stellenbosch Municipality: Summarising and revising the 2010 Spatial Development Framework into an easy-to-read document for implementation.
+• Stellenbosch Municipality: Project managing the preparation of a sustainable Spatial Development Framework for the town of Stellenbosch, and summarising the 2010 SDF for the broader municipality into an easy-to-read document for implementation.

 • Western Cape Provincial Government: Working as part of a consortium to author inputs on energy and the environment for the Western Cape Infrastructure Framework.

 • South African Cities Network (SACN): Authoring a chapter on the management of natural resources in cities for the 2011 State of South African Cities Report, and researching the state of infrastructure management in South African cities for the Integrated Urban Development Framework (IUDF).

 • Department of Environmental Affairs (DEA): Researching and modelling the green economy, resource use and decoupling in South Africa.